 Core Bridging Process

-The transfer of $M (or its extensions like Wrapped $M) between the Hub and Spoke chains follows specific processes orchestrated by the Portals and Wormhole NTT.
+The transfer of $M (or its extensions like Wrapped $M) between the Hub and Spoke chains follows a similar logical flow in both implementations, orchestrated by the Portals and their underlying messaging bridge.

 Transfer: Hub Chain -> Spoke Chain

-- User Interaction (Steps 1 & 2): The user initiates a transfer by calling a function on the
+User Interaction: The user initiates a transfer by calling a function on the

 HubPortal